 I investigate how behavior described as coarticulation can occur with a simulated redundant system: a planar kinematic "robot" with two 4 DOF arms attached to a 2 DOF base (Figure 3.4).
-The arm DOFs are rotational joints and the base DOFs are translational joints.
-The overall task for the robot is to hit a series of goals with one of the two end-effectors (henceforth referred to as "hands" for brevity).
-Completion of the overall task constitutes a trial.
-Hitting each goal is referred to as a subtask, and the locations and order of the goals are known.
+The arm DOFs are rotational joints and the base DOFs are orthogonal translational joints.
+The overall task for the robot is to hit a series of spatial goals (referred to as subtasks) with one of the two end-effectors (henceforth referred to as "hands" for brevity).
+Completion of the overall task constitutes a trial, and the locations and order of the goals to be hit are known.
 Each goal is a circle of fixed radius (0.1) centered on its defined location, which is represented as an (x, y) pair of coordinates.
-The goal is referred to as g and its location is \mathbf{x}g .
+The goal is referred to as g and its location is \mathbf{x}{g} .
 The robot design was chosen for the following reasons:

-Redundancy: The redundancy allows it to display characteristics of coarticulation, both in how an arm is used and which arm is used to hit a goal.

-Simplicity: The simplicity of the robot design allows us to avoid distractions which may accompany a more complicated system.

-Similarity to Animals: While the robot design is simple, we can draw analogies between its design and behavior to that of animals.
+- Redundancy: The redundancy allows it to display characteristics of coarticulation, both in how an arm is used and which arm is used to hit a goal. - Simplicity: The simplicity of the robot design allows us to avoid distractions which may accompany a more complicated system. - Similarity to animals: While the robot design is simple, we can draw analogies between its design and behavior to that of animals.

-Similarity to Other Models: This design is based on that of the Jordan model.
+Similarity to other models: This design is based on that of the Jordan model.